Anguilla Weather...

 Month-By-Month Anguilla Weather

-For your longer-term vacation plans, you will find a month-by-month snapshot of Anguilla weather.
-Weather in Anguilla is perfect most of the year.
-This month-by-month Anguilla weather forecast will help you make monumental(!) decisions, such as whether you need to pack a light sweater for the evenings.
+For your longer-term vacation plans, you can pretty much count on weather in Anguilla being perfect.
+This month-by-month Anguilla weather forecast will help you make such decisions as whether you need to pack a light sweater for the evenings...

 December Anguilla Weather: The start of the high season, "coolest" time of the year.